Embracing Forgiveness: A Moment of Welcome and Reconciliation

 Acknowledge the Pain:

 The first step to forgiveness is recognizing the pain and impact that a situation had on you.
-Allow yourself to feel the emotions without judgment, confronting any lingering resentment as part of your healing process.
+Allow yourself to feel the emotions without judgment, confronting any lingering resentment as part of your emotional journey.

 Understand the Other Person’s Perspective: